Muleshoe calendar: Events coming up - NewsBreak

 Even as technology progresses, meanwhile, venues and entertainers have also adapted in-person events, shifting formats to accommodate social distancing.

-Check out these live events, coming up both in-person and remote in and around Muleshoe:
+Here is a list of live events coming up, including both in-person and online in Muleshoe:

 Address: 107 Albright Ave Building 75, Cannon AFB, NM